New Bridge School

 • Everyone Learning

-The intent of this curriculum is to support pupils to achieve the following destinations:
+The intent of the KS3 Main Body curriculum is to support pupils to achieve the following destinations:

 · Being Independent